 Almost 50% of Americans don’t go to the dentist.
 Nearly everyone else goes to a traditional dentist where the focus is on treating your symptoms, rather than a whole-body, health-centered approach.
 If you’re in either group, pay attention because your life could be in danger.

-Although the traditional approach of brushing, flossing, surgery and regular dental check-ups can be helpful, they are inadequate to deal with the underlying cause of gum disease.
+Although the traditional approach of brushing, flossing, surgery, and regular dental check-ups can be helpful, they’re inadequate to deal with the underlying cause of gum disease.

-Here are five reasons why you absolutely must find a health-centered/biological dentist:
+Here are five reasons why it’s crucial to find a health-centered/biological dentist:

 Preventing Illness and Premature Death